brucemack/brucemack.github.io/ampersand/index.md

 narrowed.
 My approach is a simple linear search through the range of possible delays.

-Once the relative offset between two streams is identified, the range of offsets that needs to be tested to keep the streams in sync with each other is small.
+Once the relative offset between two streams is identified, the range of offsets that needs to be tested to keep the streams in sync with each other becomes smaller.
+Jitter is certainly an issue when it comes to the _arrival_ of voice packets from the network, but jitter (aka phase noise) of the sampling clock itself is a much smaller issue - a handful of microseconds per second as shown in the NTP test above.
 Ironically, the thing that is most likely to invalidate the correlation-based offset estimate between two audio streams is the NTP-driven clock correction process running in the clients.
 For this reason, it might make sense to suspend (or at least slow down) NTP synchronizations for a client that is actively receiving.
 I'm thinking